semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 **DropdownMenu** is a component for displaying the menu of options and their nested items.

 ::: tip
-Note that the DropdownMenu component does not handle the value change in the trigger.
+Note that the DropdownMenu component doesn't handle the value change in the trigger.
 This mechanism is implemented in the [Select](/components/select/select#a24650).
 :::

 ## Sizes and indents